|

 Damascus steel can make for a very nice knife which could be comparable to 01 tool steel if it's of good enough quality.
 Unfortunately the composition of Damascus steel varies a lot and it's not that easy for the inexperienced to tell the good from the bad.
 With Damascus you'll have to trust your source or you'll end up with a knife that will disappoint you greatly.
 Damascus must be looked after diligently or you could end up with a mess of a blade.
 For the most part cheap Damascus is just that, cheap!

-I don't carry just the one type of knife, although the knife I carry most is an Opinel 8, which is a Carbon steel bladed one rather than the Inox one (Inox stands for stainless over on the Continent).
+I don't carry just the one type of knife, I chop and change according to where I'm going and what I'm doing.
+On a day to day basis I carry a Victorinox knife on the Keychain and vary often, an Opinel 8, either in Carbon or Inox version.
 So when it comes down to it I'm not really all that fussed as to what steel my knife is made from as long as it does the job.
 I've had a lot of knives in my lifetime and many have been lost or simple discarded.
-The knives I own now are of known and unknown steels in varies shapes and sizes and I like them all for one reason or another.
+The knives I own now are of known and unknown steels in varies shapes and sizes and I like them all for one reason or another; maybe that's because I'm a knife enthusiast anyway.
 More importantly I'll be happy to make use of every one of them if the opportunity demanded it.
 I don't believe that the one knife to do all jobs exists; and so it is with steels.
 So there you go, it's OK to have preferences.
 But, it's just as important to keep an open mind and enjoy the endless possibilities of types of knife designs and the steels they're made from...

 Frenchy